plageoj/fukagawa-coffee/README.md

 - fix: Fix bugs and issues.
 - doc: Documentation updates.
 - dep: Updating dependencies.
+- chore: Other changes that don't modify source files.

 ## Build

-Run `ng build` to build the project.
+Run `ng build` or `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-c production` flag for a production build.
+Use the `-c production` flag or run `npm run build:prod` for a production build.

 ## Deploy

 This application is hosted on Firebase hosting.
 Merging any pull requests into `master` branch will trigger an automatic deployment.

-Manual deployment is also available for approved firebase project members only, via `ng deploy` command.
+Manual deployment is also available for approved firebase project members only, via `ng deploy` or `npm run deploy` (requires global firebase-tools installation) command.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` or `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `ng e2e` or `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help